Protective Orders in Virginia

 - New Virginia Law Allows Protective Orders to Award Pet Possession

 From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the experienced attorneys at Livesay & Myers, P.C. represent clients across Northern Virginia.
-Be sure to review the qualifications and experience of each of our family law attorneys to find the one who is the best fit for you.
+Be sure to read our client reviews, then examine the profiles of each of our family lawyers to find the one who is the best fit for you.